Skip to main content

 ABOUT THE PROJECT

-The purpose of the study is to investigate whether exercise can be effective as part of the treatment for patients with spondyloarthritis (SpA).
+The purpose of the study is to investigate whether exercise can be effective as a treatment for patients with spondyloarthritis (SpA).

-Recommended treatment for patients with SpA is a combination of drugs and exercises.
-It has been a standard to recommend gentle exercise, with an emphasis on joint mobility, with caution to not increase the disease activity, pain and fatigue.
-However, research has now shown that SpA can increase the risk of cardiovascular disease.
-This is believed to be due to both an increased degree of inflammation in the body and an increased incidence of traditional risk factors.
-In healthy adults and other patient groups, exercise has been shown to have a positive effect both on inflammation and other risk factors for cardiovascular disease.
+Recommended treatment for patients with SpA is a combination of medication and exercise.
+It has been traditional to recommend gentle exercise with an emphasis on joint mobility, with the aim of not increasing disease activity, pain, and fatigue.
+However, research has now shown that SpA may increase the risk of cardiovascular disease.
+This is believed to be due to both an increased degree of inflammation in the body and an increased occurrence of traditional risk factors.
+In healthy adults and other patient groups, exercise has been shown to have a positive effect on both inflammation and other risk factors for cardiovascular disease.
 This has not been investigated in patients with SpA.
-There is a demand for studies investigating the effect exercise can have on inflammation in patients with chronic inflammatory diseases.
-In addition, we have carried out a pilot study which showed promising results both in relation to disease activity and risk factors for cardiovascular health.
+There is a demand for studies that investigate the effect that exercise can have on inflammation in patients with chronic inflammatory diseases.
+In addition, we have conducted a pilot study that showed promising results in relation to both disease activity and risk factors for cardiovascular health.

-The purpose of the ESpA study is to examine the effect of fitness and strength training on disease activity and risk factors for cardiovascular disease in patients with SpA.
-The results will be able to provide new knowledge about exercise as a treatment measure to reduce disease activity and risk of cardiovascular disease in this patient group.
+The purpose of the ESpA study is to investigate the effect of fitness and strength training on disease activity and risk factors for cardiovascular disease in patients with SpA.
+The results may provide new knowledge about exercise as a treatment measure to reduce disease activity and risk for cardiovascular disease in this patient group.

 WHO CAN JOIN?

-It is no longer possible to take part in the study as it has been completed.
+It is no longer possible to participate in the study as it has been completed.

-• Cardiac examination, including measurement of blood pressure, height, weight and waist circumference, measurement of body composition using a scanning test (DXA scan), as well as ECG examination (electrodes are attached to the chest to measure the heart's electrical activity).
+• Cardiological examination, including measurement of blood pressure, height, weight and waist circumference, measurement of body composition using a scanning test (DXA scan), and ECG examination (electrodes are attached to the chest to measure the electrical activity of the heart).

-• Measurement of the pressure in the vein wall in the wrist, groin and on the neck.
+• Measurement of pressure in the vein wall in the wrist, groin and neck.

-• Measurements of the blood flow in both index fingers before, during and after 5 minutes of clamping the artery of the arm using a blood pressure cuff.
-The examination is carried out using a cap that is threaded onto the index finger and provides a measure of the stiffness of the vein wall, an early sign of atherosclerosis.
+• Measurements of blood flow in both index fingers before, during and after 5 minutes of clamping the arm's artery using a blood pressure cuff.
+The test is performed using a cap that is slipped onto the index finger and provides a measure of the stiffness of the artery wall, an early sign of atherosclerosis.

 • Ultrasound examination of the blood vessels in the neck

-• Examination of physical fitness, including a maximum walking test on a treadmill, measurement of muscle strength and mobility.
+• Physical fitness examination, including a maximal walking test on a treadmill, measurement of muscle strength and mobility.

-• Questionnaire about disease symptoms, physical function, fatigue, sleep, general health, self-reported physical fitness and level of physical activity.
+• Questionnaire about illness complaints, physical function, fatigue, sleep, general health, self-reported physical fitness and physical activity level.

 • MRI examination of the back and pelvic joints.
-This means that the participants lie still for up to 30 minutes.
+This involves participants lying still for up to 30 minutes.

-If you are drawn to join the training group, you will also be offered an individually adapted training program guided by a physiotherapist.
-The training will consist of conditioning (40 minutes) and strength training (20 minutes).
-The aim is that you participate in guided training with a physiotherapist two days a week, and furthermore that you carry out one day a week of self-training.
+Those randomly selected to be in the exercise group were also offered an individually adapted exercise program supervised by a physiotherapist.
+The training consisted of cardio (40 minutes) and strength training (20 minutes).
+The goal was for the participants to participate in supervised exercise with a physiotherapist two days a week, and one day a week of self-training.